NeuroJSON/jnifti/JNIfTI_specification.md

 #### NIIFormat (NIFTI-1 header: `magic`)

 The `"NIIFormat"` field stores the original NIFTI-1 format identifier, and is designed for compatibility purposes only.
-The use of this field is depreciated.
+The use of this field is deprecated.

 #### NIIHeaderSize (NIFTI-1 header: `sizeof_hdr`)

 The `"NIIHeaderSize"` field stores the original NIFTI-1 header size, and is designed for compatibility purposes only.
-The use of this field is depreciated.
+The use of this field is deprecated.

 #### NIIByteOffset (NIFTI-1 header: `vox_offset`)

 The `"NIIByteOffset"` field stores the original NIFTI-1 voxel data starting position offset, and is designed for compatibility purposes only.
-The use of this field is depreciated.
+The use of this field is deprecated.

 #### Other depreciated subfields

-All Analyze 7.5 header fields that have been depreciated in NIFTI-1/2 formats remains depreciated in JNIfTI files.
+All Analyze 7.5 header fields that have been deprecated in NIFTI-1/2 formats remains deprecated in JNIfTI files.
 These subfields include

 * `data_type` -> `A75DataTypeName`
 * `db_name` -> `A75DBName`